TestNG Listeners in Selenium

 }

-Step 3) Next, implement this listener in our regular project class i.e. “TestCases”.
-There are two different ways to connect to the class and interface.
+Step 3) Next, attach this listener to our test class TestCases.
+There are two ways to connect a class to a listener interface.

 @Listeners(Listener_Demo.ListenerTest.class)